 php --version

 PHP-FPM (FastCGI Process Manager) runs PHP as a separate service, providing better memory isolation and the ability to configure process pools independently from Apache.
-First, install the required packages:
+Install Apache, the PHP CLI, PHP-FPM, and Apache’s FastCGI module:

 Next, enable the required Apache modules and the PHP-FPM configuration: